Illustration of three smiling trees with faces, surrounded by small plants.

-Are Paper Greeting Cards Even Ethical?
+Are Paper Products Even Ethical?
+D:

-Recycling can’t thrive on good intentions alone — it needs everyday choices.
+Recycling can’t thrive on good intentions alone.

 A recycled greeting card is one simple, sweet way to keep that loop turning.